adarshsosale/housing-prices/report.rst

 examples*.

-If we did not split our data into training/testing sets, we could make the training error arbitrarily small by augmenting the model complexity (e.g: fitting 10 noisy linear data points with a 57th order polynomial).
-However, this model would overfit the data and would make poor prediction with new training examples.
+If we did not split our data into training/testing sets, we could make the model error arbitrarily small by augmenting the model complexity (e.g: fitting 10 noisy linear data points with a 57th order polynomial).
+Having no other data set to measure performance then the training set, we would always get a model with very low error.
+However, this model would overfit the data and would make poor prediction on new instances.

 Grid search
 ~~~~~~~~~~~
 Grid search allows us to optimize parameters that are not directly learned
 by the machine learning algorithm.
 An example parameter that is not directly
-learned by the machine learning algorithm could be the degree of the fitting
-polynomial in the case of a linear regression.
+learned could be the degree of the fitting polynomial in the case of a linear
+regression.

 Imagine we are trying to find the optimal model complexity (degree) of a
 polynomial used to fit some data.
 We might want to use grid search in order